-Pope Valley Union Elementary District School (PVUESD) is a small, rural, single-school district in northern Napa County, California, that averages 55-60 students in grades TK-8.
-Approximately 66% of the student population is Hispanic, 16% White, 2% Asian/White, 1% Asian and 1% not specified.
-Currently, close to 87% of our students qualify for free and reduced priced meals, approximately 41% are English learners, and close to 7% qualify for special education services, while 0% are FY.
+Pope Valley Union Elementary District School (PVUESD) is a small, rural, single-school district in northern Napa County, California, that averages 50-60 students in grades TK-8.
+Approximately 69% of the student population is Hispanic and 31% are White.
+Currently, close to 76% of our students qualify for free and reduced priced meals, approximately 35% are English learners, and close to 13% qualify for special education services, while 0% are FY.
 The annual budget is comprised of funds, almost entirely, from local property taxes, making the school a "Basic Aid" or "Locally Funded" district.
 Our mission is to inspire lives by imparting 21st Century skills while fostering lifelong learning and respect for all.
 As a small school, we have a shared responsibility for all of our students and our students receive very personalized attention.
 We teach our students in small, shared classrooms with highly-qualified teachers and instructional aides, which allows us to focus on meeting each student's individual needs.
 The keystone to the personalized nature is the school's Learning Center, where students needing extra assistance receive tutoring and targeted support in the areas of reading comprehension and fluency, as well as math computation and fluency.

 The staff at PVUESD are humbled and honored to work for such an energetic and dynamic community.
 Together, the students, parents, staff, and community make up a large family of learners.
 The Pope Valley Elementary School family includes people of many backgrounds, education levels, and abilities who all are assets to our educational programs.
 We recognize and celebrate cultural differences, and inclusion and acceptance of others is fundamental to PVUESD's mission.
-We work to instill these values in students through character education, family and community engagement, positive behavioral action and supports, and additional educational programs.
+We work to instill these values in students through Positive Behavior Interventions and Support (PBIS), Social-Emotional Learning (SEL) strategies, family and community engagement, and additional educational programs.
 PVUESD is committed to providing personalized attention and support for all students.
 The school maintains four classrooms and an instructional learning center model for special education and targeted tiered intervention.
-The school has adopted a 185 day academic year with a minimum of 5 "recovery days" to be used if the school is closed due to fires, power loses, or other adverse conditions.